jimangel/jimangel.io/content/posts/2020-11-26-running-kind-clusters-in-workstation-pro.md

 Would I use Workstation to run containers instead of Docker on Windows?
 Probably not.

 If I had concerns about container tenant isolation at the host level, I would consider Workstation.
 Also, if I wanted to push container performance, I would look closer at Workstation's benchmarks.
-At that point it might be worth evaluating cloud options with temporary high compute workloads.
+At that point, it might be worth evaluating cloud options with temporary high compute workloads.

 I feel guilty for saying this, but I was hoping to see the containers in the VMware Workstation GUI.
-It would be great to have all virtualized containers and machines under one system.
+Having all virtualized containers and machines under one system would be great.
 Also, in my dream world, I could change the state of containers in the GUI.
 At the very least, a GUI for triggering `vctl.exe` (docker-esque) commands.

 It's still awesome to see innovative solutions like this for embracing containers in consumer products.
 I look forward to future iterations of Workstation.